lmammino/loige.co/astro/src/content/posts/2023-05-05_building_x86_rust-containers-from-mac-silicon/index.md

 tags:
   - rust
   - docker
+description: This article walks through the challenges of cross-compiling a Rust web app from a Mac Silicon machine to an x86 Docker container using musl, RusTLS, multi-stage builds and other techniques to produce a small container image.
 ---

 I recently struggled to build an x86_64 container for a web app written in Rust from my Mac Silicon.
 I eventually figured out a working solution that also heavily reduced the size of the container image.
 In this article, I will walk you through this solution!